-But in the gospel of Matthew (22:1-14), the kingdom of God is not described in terms of an endless ceremony or angels sitting on clouds playing harps.
-It is painted in the colors of a wedding feast– a boisterous, energizing celebration with delectable food, choice wine, dancing, laughter, and fellowship.
+But in the gospel of Matthew (22:1-14), the kingdom of Heaven is not described in terms of an endless ceremony or angels sitting on clouds playing harps.
+It is painted in the colors of a banquet, a wedding feast– a boisterous, energizing celebration with delectable food, choice wine, dancing, laughter, and fellowship.

-But when the King’ representatives issue personal invitations to this party of the century, there are few takers.
+But when the King’s representatives issue personal invitations to this party of the century, there are few takers.
 Perhaps part of it is the fault of the messengers.
 Maybe their blank faces and monotone voices confirmed the worst suspicions of the invited guests – that anything put on by the King will be a crashing bore.

-Isaiah speaks of a veil that covers all peoples, a web that is woven over all nations (Is 25:6-10).
+Isaiah speaks of a veil that covers all peoples, a web that is woven over all nations (Is.
+25:6-10).
 It is a web of deceit that has been woven not by a spider, but by the serpent that first deceived Eve.
-It is an immense propaganda campaign that is subtly woven into the message of movies, TV shows, and print advertising.
-It shows up in teachers’ lesson plans and athletes’ locker room conversations.
+In fact, it is an immense propaganda campaign that is subtly woven into the message of movies, TV shows, and print advertising.
+It even shows up in teachers’ lesson plans and athletes’ locker room conversations.

 The symptoms?
 The sloth perceives the kingdom of God to be boring and so can find no energy to pursue it.
-Everything else–work, kids’ soccer games, Superbowl parties, shopping – takes precedence so that the sloth never gets around to seeking God.
+Everything else–work, kids’ soccer games, Super Bowl parties, shopping – takes precedence so that the sloth never gets around to seeking God.

 A wise monk once told me that the greatest sin of our sex-saturated, hyperactive culture was not lust but ironically that spiritual laziness called sloth.
-I think he was on to something.